WAAESD Bylaws (2023) [PDF]

 - Removal from any and all Association committees and appointed positions

-- Removal from website, all listservs and other communications managed by the WDO
+- Removal from website, all listservs and other communications managed by the WDA

-- Removal from ESCOP membership and any and all associated roles, votes and responsibilities
+- Removal from agInnovation membership and any and all associated roles, votes and responsibilities

 - Appropriate notifications to the institution President, Dean/Director, USDA-NIFA, the Board on Agriculture Assembly and APLU

-Any member institution removed for failure to pay assessments as indicated above, may, at any time, request, in writing, to be readmitted as a member on good standing.
-This request must be accompanied by payment of all outstanding assessments that were due at the time of removal.
+Any member institution removed for failure to pay assessments as indicated above, may, at any time, request, in writing (email), to be readmitted as a member on good standing.
+This request must be accompanied by payment of outstanding assessments as mutually agreed upon in writing (email) between the institution to be reinstated and WDA.

 Section 1.
 Positions and Terms

-The Officers of the WDA shall be a Chair, Chair-Elect, Past Chair, Secretary and a Treasurer, each for a one (1) year term that begins at the close of the Association meeting held in conjunction with the annual meeting of the Experiment Station Section.
-Officers may succeed themselves (be re-elected) for one additional term, except for the Treasurer who may serve successive terms.
+The Officers of the WDA shall be a Chair, Chair-Elect, Past Chair, Secretary and a Treasurer, each for a one (1) year term, with the exception of the Secretary who will serve a two (2) year term and the Treasurer who will serve a three (3) year term, that begins at the close of the Association meeting held in conjunction with the annual meeting of agInnovation.
+Officers may succeed themselves (be re-elected) for one additional term.
+The Secretary and Treasurer may serve successive terms.

 Section 2.
 Elections

-The Officers, members of the Executive Committee and other designees of the WDA shall be elected by the membership at the WDA meeting immediately preceding the annual meeting of the Experiment Station Section.
+The Officers, members of the Executive Committee and other designees of the WDA shall be elected by the membership at the WDA meeting immediately preceding the annual meeting of the agInnovation.
 Nominations shall be submitted by the Executive Committee or from the floor.
 A simple majority vote is required for election.
-In the event the Chair-Elect, Secretary or Treasurer resign or are otherwise unable to serve, the remaining members of the Executive Committee shall appoint a member of WDA to complete the term.
+In the event the Chair-Elect, Secretary, or Treasurer resign or are otherwise unable to serve, the remaining members of the Executive Committee shall appoint a member of WDA to complete the term.

 Section 3.
 Executive Director